ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 ```

-Subsequently you can define this bolt within a topology, at which moment you will also define the size or duration of the window:
+Subsequently you can define this bolt within a topology at which moment you will also define the size or duration of the window:

 In this example we are just using windows with a fixed duration of five seconds.